 The theme of this year’s ABU General Assembly is Beyond the Wave, reflecting the remarkable sea change that has transformed international media in recent years.
 We at KBS are excited to provide a venue for exchanging ideas and promoting cooperation between ABU Member Organizations as they navigate the challenges and opportunities of broadcasting Beyond the Wave.

-We are indeed looking forward to hard-hitting and thought provoking discussions to come on this topic and others, such as the Professional Discussion and ABU Super Panel Session as well as the special two-day Forum on Gender in Broadcasting to focus on empowering women and girls through media and ICTs.
+We are indeed looking forward to hard-hitting and thought provoking discussions to come on regarding the form of video creativity that broadcast executives find beneficial.
+This topic and others, such as the Professional Discussion and ABU Super Panel Session as well as the special two-day Forum on Gender in Broadcasting to focus on empowering women and girls through media and ICTs.

 All these exciting and much anticipated events are taking place this October in Seoul, a vibrant capital city, rich in history and always looking to the future.